kuro68k/Superplay/ReceiverAC/README.md

 - Sega Master System
 - Sega Megadrive (Genesis)

 Any other simple switch/multiplex based system can also be supported, with the caveat that de-multiplexing is not as fast as real logic.
-Sega specify a 2uS delay after changing the multiplexed outputs, which this receiver exceeds.
+Sega specify a 2uS delay from changing the multiplex selection to reading the outputs.

 The generic XMEGA E5 receiver hardware is used.
-An external 5V power input is provided because many computers and consoles can't supply the 250mA that KBUS requires.
-Of course not all KBUS devices need it, so you might be able to get away without it.
+KBUS specifies 250mA @ 5V.
+Some systems, such as the Amiga, can't provide this from the joystick port so must get 5V from elsewhere (e.g. the floppy port).
+Of course not all KBUS devices need 250mA, so you may get away without it.

 Lag is sub 1ms ("true zero", or at least 10x better than USB).